snazzysosnazzy/SnazzyP4/README.md

 You can criticize this plugin from the standpoint of it being a better UI, customization/organization of text, or that it has features to help reduce bloat of UI on screen, but to say that it's anything compared to cactbot is an unfair comparison and I urge you to try out the plugin or read the source code yourself to understand that this isn't doing any of those things.

+This ultimately is no different from using a tool like wtfdig.info's browser-based p4-helper or using in-game macros.

 ## Planned Updates

 1. Alternative mode: Combination macros.
 Cuts number of macros in half by doing "combination" button presses.
 Further cuts down buttons